 There is a wide range of sizes and prices available today for portable gas BBQ grills, from grills just big enough to cook a few hamburgers to those capable of handling a large family.
 All use the small propane tanks available nearly anywhere camping supplies are sold or with adapter hoses to permit refillable cylinders to be used.

-The coleman road trip gas grill is one of the larger portable gas grills, with an open style of grilling rack listed at 285 square inches.
+The Coleman Road Trip gas grill is one of the larger portable gas grills, with an open style of grilling rack listed at 285 square inches.
 It uses two straight burners of 10,000 BTU each; sufficient for a large group or family.
-It comes complete with wheels and a towing handle, and has detachable side tables.
-The grill can be used either on it's own legs or for table top cooking by removing 4 plastic cap screws.
-Accessories include a cast iron griddle plate for cooking such things as fried eggs and an adapter hose for use with refillable propane tanks.
+It comes complete with wheels and a towing handle, and has pull out side tables.
+Accessories include a cast iron griddle plate for cooking such things as fried eggs, a rack for cooking with pots or pans and an adapter hose for use with refillable propane tanks.